Here’s a challenge: Quit your job and dedicate the rest of your life reading all the available blogs online. Good luck; it’s a never-ending task!

 However, people generally don’t have the time nor the attention span to read through huge walls of text just to find the single answer they’re looking for.
 This is why it is important to break your content down into smaller, more readable chunks by adding subheadings.
 Use SEO titles for your subheadings too.

 Content creation is not easy.
 With the competition getting tougher each year, original and noteworthy content takes longer and longer to produce.
 According to research by Orbit Media, it takes 67% longer to write a single blog post in 2019 than in 2014.
 Additionally, 38% of the bloggers who spend over six hours per article report “strong results” from blogging.

 To reduce the pressure on your team, task others to write content, especially on the subjects their role covers.

-Through this, your content will be more insightful and will have more valuable information to share to the audience.
+Through this, your content will be more insightful and will have more valuable information to share with the audience.

 By having a content strategy that aligns with your brand’s marketing goals, you will be able to create better content more efficiently, and your content will have a wider audience.

-To have a better understanding of a functional content strategy, sign up to our content workshop and six month strategy build.
-Utilising our content workshop and six month strategy will lead to a significant increase in views, follows, and ultimately, customers.
+To have a better understanding of a functional content strategy, sign up for our content workshop and six-month strategy build.
+Utilising our content workshop and six-month strategy will lead to a significant increase in views, follows, and ultimately, customers.